aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-save-mapi-calendar-aspose-email-java/_index.md

 ### License Acquisition

-Aspose.Email offers a free trial version, but to unlock full capabilities, you can obtain a temporary license or purchase a subscription:
+Aspose.Email offers a free trial, but a license unlocks all features:

-- **Free Trial**: Test features without limitations for 30 days.
+- **Free Trial**: Test without limitations for 30 days.
-- **Temporary License**: Request via [Aspose's website](https://purchase.aspose.com/temporary-license/) if you need more time.
+- **Temporary License**: Request via [Aspose's website](https://purchase.aspose.com/temporary-license/) if you need extra time.
 - **Purchase**: Buy a permanent license from the [purchase page](https://purchase.aspose.com/buy).

 ### Basic Initialization

-After adding the dependency, initialize Aspose.Email in your Java application:
+After adding the dependency, initialize the library with your license file:

 ```java
 com.aspose.email.License license = new com.aspose.email.License();